-Be honest, which of these articles are you more likely to read?
+Be honest, which of these articles would you be more likely to read?

 On average, five times as many people read the headline as read the body copy

-This means only one five people are going to read on after your headline.
-You can increase that ratio significantly by making your headlines more inviting.
-Would you have read on after you read the working title to this blog post which was “write better headlines”?
+This means only one in five people are going to read on after they have read your headline.
+You can increase this ratio significantly by making your headlines more inviting.
+Would you have carried on reading this blog if the title was “write better headlines”?
 Probably not.
 You didn’t have a reason to read on.
 You probably think your headlines are fine, but you shouldn’t be happy with “fine”.
-You want your headlines to be as outstanding as your content so that people will get to that amazing content that you’ve created.
+You want your headlines to be as outstanding as your content, so that people will get to that amazing content that you’ve created.